banderlog/opencv-python-inference-engine/README.md

 ### Versioning

-The first 3 letters are the version of OpenCV, the last one -- package version.
-E.g, `4.1.0.2` -- 2nd version of based on 4.1.0 OpenCV package.
-Package versions are not continuously numbered -- each new OpenCV version starts its own numbering.
+The first 3 letters are the version of OpenCV, underscore, then inference engine (dldt/openvino) version, underscore, package version.
+E.g, `4.5.1_2120.2_0` -- first version of based on 4.5.1 OpenCV package with 2021.2 inference engine module.
+Package versions are not continuously numbered -- each new OpenCV-dldt version pair starts its own numbering.

 ## Compiling from source